Late Antique Little Ice Age: Eruptions

-The existence of a cooling period was proposed as a theory in 2015, and subsequently confirmed as the period from 536 to about 660 CE.
-Volcanic eruptions, meteorites striking the earth's surface, and comet fragments exploding in the upper atmosphere have been proposed for the climatic cooling in 536 and afterwards.
+The existence of a cooling period was proposed as a theory in 2015, and subsequently confirmed as the period from AD 536 to about 660.
+Volcanic eruptions, meteorites striking the Earth's surface, and comet fragments exploding in the upper atmosphere have been proposed for the climatic cooling in 536 and afterwards.
 A problem is that no impact crater for a meteorite has been found, even though the land area and sea beds have been well surveyed for evidence.
-A comet fragment half a kilometer in size exploding in the atmosphere could cause a plume of debris on the earth and create conditions for atmospheric cooling.
+A comet fragment half a kilometer in size exploding in the atmosphere could cause a plume of debris on the Earth and create conditions for atmospheric cooling.
 Most evidence, however, points to volcanic eruptions occurring in 536, 540, and possibly 547, although the location of the volcano or volcanoes has not been determined.
 Locations such as Tavurvur in Papua New Guinea, Ilopango in El Salvador, and Krakatau in Indonesia have been proposed.

 Investigations in 2018 analyzed ice cores from glaciers in Switzerland and matched glass particles in the cores with volcanic rocks from Iceland, making the island nation a likely candidate for the source of the 536 eruption, although North America is also a possible location.
 Evidence suggests that Ilopango in El Salvador was the source of the 539/540 eruption.
 Bipolar ice core investigations suggested that this eruption occurred in the tropics, and tree ring investigations near Ilopango found evidence of an eruption possibly in 540.
-However, a more recent study, examining other evidence, dated the eruption of Ilopango to the year 431, so the issue remains unresolved.
+However, a more recent study, examining other evidence, dated the eruption of Ilopango to 431, so the issue remains unresolved.
 The eruption, whatever its location, put more aerosols into the atmosphere than the 1815 eruption of Mount Tambora, which caused the Year Without a Summer.
 Another eruption, location unknown, occurred in 547.
 Additional evidence comes from a temperature reconstruction from the Euro-Med2k working group of the international PAGES (Past Global Changes) project that used new tree-ring measurements from the Altai Mountains, which closely matches the temperatures in the Alps in the last two centuries.

 The impact of the volcanic eruptions was the phenomenon known as volcanic winter.
 In the volcanic winter of 536, summer temperatures fell by as much as 2.5 degrees Celsius (4.5 degrees Fahrenheit) below normal in Europe. ("Normal" is considered by scientists to be the average temperatures of the 1961–1990 period.)
 The lingering impact of the volcanic winter of 536 was augmented in 539–540, when the second volcanic eruption caused summer temperatures to decline as much as 2.7 degrees Celsius (4.9 degrees Fahrenheit) below normal in Europe.

 While the volcanic eruptions began the freeze, researchers think that increased ocean ice cover (feedback to the effects of the volcanoes), coupled with an "exceptional" minimum of solar activity in the 600s, reinforced and extended the cooling.